akonwi/ard-lang.dev/src/content/docs/guide/modules.md

 ## Struct Field Visibility

-All struct fields are public by default:
+Struct fields are always public if the struct is public.

 ```ard
 // In user.ard